 Of course, you'll also need somewhere to store your new kit.
 Our coordinated ranges include knitting and sewing storage in a range of shapes and sizes.
-The Blossom range is ideal for spring.
 And for the ultimate accessory, why not go for a dressmaker's model.
 This classic design will complete a vintage tailor's shop look.

 For more help, visit one of our Haberdashery departments in our shops, where our knowledgable Partners will be happy to help.
 They often run classes and workshops - check in store for details.